pydio/cells-sdk-java/README.md

 ## Testing

-At this layer we provide basic unit test for the few classes that need it most, typically to insure encoding/decoding of the StateID is OK.
+At this layer, we provide basic unit test for the few classes that need it most, typically to insure encoding/decoding of the StateID is OK.

 We have also implemented basic integration tests that need a target server.
 You can configure the various `src/test/resources/accounts` property files to point toward your test instances.
 Then simply run: